 Fiber is going deeper everywhere as massive rollouts are laying the ground for 5G and IoT in today’s transforming telecom landscape.
 The promise of tomorrow’s technologies relies on an extremely reliable fiber foundation, whether in data centers, in the field or at customer premises.
-Testing the integrity of the fiber optic cables and being able to quickly identify and locate faults has never been more vital.
+Verifying the integrity of the fiber optic cables with the right OTDR testing methods has never been more vital to be able to quickly identify and locate faults.

 Getting it right the first time when installing or troubleshooting optical cables means reliable testing equipment and procedures.